m-zakeri/m-zakeri.github.io/content/pages/research.md

 I use machine learning software engineering (MLSE) besides SBSE to address open problems in automating SDLC activities, including refactoring, testing, debugging, repair, and maintenance.

 During my M.Sc., I applied deep learning to learn the complex files formats grammar and then built a generative model to [generate new test data for file format fuzzer](https://m-zakeri.github.io/iust_deep_fuzz).
-For the time being, as part of my Ph.D. thesis, I have focused on [measuring and improving the testability of software systems artifacts](https://m-zakeri.github.io/ADAFEST).
+For the time being, as part of my Ph.D. thesis, I have focused on [measuring and improving the testability of software systems artifacts](https://m-zakeri.github.io/PhD).
+For more information please refer to [my research statement](../static/pdf/morteza_zakeri_rs.pdf){:target="_blank"}.
-I have described some backgrounds used in my research in my [blog](https://m-zakeri.github.io/category/blog.html){:target="_blank"}.
+Also, I have described some backgrounds used in my research in my [blog](https://m-zakeri.github.io/category/blog.html){:target="_blank"}.

 ## Research projects

 ### DeepFuzz
 DeepFuzz is a fuzzing framework based on the deep neural languages to fuzz software with complex inputs.
 This project belongs to my master thesis in software engineering: "Automatic test data generation in file format fuzzers".
 DeepFuzz automatically generates new, valid, and various complex structure files, mainly PDF files, as test data to use in dynamic testing of real-world applications, e.g., PDF readers.
 [Read more](https://www.researchgate.net/project/IUST-Deep-Fuzz){:target="_blank"}.